-3.38.
-"Program Evaluations/Evaluations of Industry and Workplace Experience" - Emeans evaluations of non-collegiate instructional programs, such as but not limited to those for industry certifications, professional licensures, apprenticeships, and other workplace trainings that demonstrate competency required for completion of degree or certificate programs.
-3.38.1.
-"Apprenticeship": Apprenticeship is means a combination of on-the-job training and related instruction in which workers learn the practical and theoretical aspects of a highly skilled occupation.
+3.3 "Program Evaluations/Evaluations of Industry and Workplace

+Experience" means evaluations of non-collegiate instructional programs, such as but not limited to those for industry certifications, professional licensures, apprenticeships, and other workplace trainings that demonstrate competency required for completion of degree or certificate programs.

+3.3.1 "Apprenticeship" means a combination of on-the-job training and related instruction in which workers learn the practical and theoretical aspects of a highly skilled occupation.
 Apprenticeship programs can be sponsored by individual employers, joint employer and labor groups, and/or employer associations.

-3.38.2.
-"Certification": Certification is means a designation an individual earns outside an institution of higher education that ensures the individual is qualified to perform a task or job.
+3.3.2 "Certification" means a designation an individual earns outside an institution of higher education that ensures the individual is qualified to perform a task or job.
 Certification differs from licensure in that certification is an employment qualification and not a legal requirement for practicing a profession.

-3.38.3- "Professional Licensure": Professional licensure protects the public by enforcing standards that restrict practice to individuals who have met specific qualifications in education, work experience, and exams.
+3.3.3 "Professional Licensure" protects the public by enforcing standards that restrict practice to individuals who have met specific qualifications in education, work experience, and exams.
 Licensure is a means by which "permission to practice" is regulated.
 Licensure is required by law for some professions.

-3.49.
-"Portfolio Review (or pPortfolio aAssessment)" Ameans an assessment of samples of a student's individual work related to the specific skills, theoretical background, and content knowledge of a particular course or courses which are evaluated by department faculty.
+3.4 "Portfolio Review (or Portfolio Assessment)" means an assessment of samples of a student's individual work related to the specific skills, theoretical background, and content knowledge of a particular course or courses which are evaluated by department faculty.
 Students prepare a portfolio to demonstrate and measure learning acquired outside of the classroom.
 Portfolio samples must include documentation such as work products, writing samples, performances, artwork, evidence of self-directed learning, and resumes, etc. and may require demonstration of critical thinking and disciplinary application.

-3.510.
-"Prior Learning" Kmeans knowledge, competencies, and skills aligned with academic outcomes that are acquired through formal or informal education outside a traditional academic environment or at the initiative of the individual learner, including through participation in employer training programs, military service, and independent study.
+3.5 "Prior Learning" means knowledge, competencies, and skills aligned with academic outcomes that are acquired through formal or informal education outside a traditional academic environment or at the initiative of the individual learner, including through participation in employer training programs, military service, and independent study.

-3.611.
-"Prior Learning Assessment ("PLA")" Ameans a proven, validated process through which faculty subject matter experts evaluate a student's previously learned competencies in a particular field and grant college credit when appropriate.
+3.6 "Prior Learning Assessment ("PLA")" means a proven, validated process through which faculty subject matter experts evaluate a student's previously learned competencies in a particular field and grant college credit when appropriate.
 The process may be performed by USHE faculty or by faculty at other institutions contracted by a national third-party assessor, such as the American Council on Education ("ACE"), the Council on Adult and Experiential Learning ("CAEL"), and the National College Credit Recommendation Service ("NCCRS").

-3.712.
-"Prior U.S. Military Training Credit" Cmeans college credit for military training and service as recorded in the student's Joint Services Transcript.
+3.7 "Prior U.S. Military Training Credit" means college credit for military training and service as recorded in the student's Joint Services Transcript.